Arachnoid Granulations Malformation

 2. Physical examination: This may include neurological tests to assess reflexes, muscle strength, coordination, and sensory function.

 3. Imaging tests: a.
-Magnetic Resonance Imaging (MRI): Provides detailed images of the brain and spinal cord to identify structural abnormalities. b.
+(MRI): Provides detailed images of the brain and spinal cord to identify structural abnormalities. b.
 Computed Tomography (CT) scan: Helps visualize any lesions or areas of increased pressure within the skull. c.
 Cerebral angiography: Evaluates blood flow within the brain and detects abnormalities in blood vessels. d.
 Lumbar puncture (spinal tap): Collects CSF sample for analysis and measures CSF pressure.

 Treatments (Non-Pharmacological):